PraneethKarnena/CurrencyXchange/README.md

 Tech used: Python, Django, Django Rest Framework, SQLite, Bootstrap and third-party libraries.

 Back-end is exposed as a Rest API.
 Front-end is made fully responsive, powered by Bootstrap.

+Token authentication has been implemented.
+The Rest API endpoints can be found in the Postman collections file in the root.

+While making requests from the browser to the API, the Token is stored in the Local Storage of the browser.

 ### Features:

 *   Users can sign up/sign in
 *   Users can create/add money in wallet
 *   Users can check/convert currency prices in different currencies
+*   Users can upload profile picture

 ### Run: